 Minutes are an efficient way to keep track of how corporate decisions transform into actions.
-Besides acting as an internal record, they can be required for legal purposes as well.
+Besides acting as an internal formal record, they can be required for legal purposes as well.

 What are corporate minutes?

 Corporate minutes are an official document that registers the most important aspects of a corporate management meeting.
 Unlike meeting transcripts, which record all of the exchanges taking place during a meeting, minutes serve as a summary, detailing decisions taken and voting actions or polling results, as well as the members in attendance and the date and time of the meeting.

 In many jurisdictions, corporate bylaws and minutes are required by state laws.
 They can be necessary for a variety of reasons, among which include:

 - to ensure compliance with relevant legislation and guarantee protections afforded to corporation status

 - to provide board transparency before stockholders: by providing a clear and concise history of a corporation’s key activities, minutes help generate trust and reliability